jjin1212/nfthack2022/app/README.md

 NEXT_PUBLIC_CONTRACT_ADDRESS=YOUR_AVATAR_OWNERSHIP_CONTRACT_ADDRESS
 ```

-Then, follow the Getting Started section.
+Then, follow the Getting Started section, and go to `http://localhost:3000/mint`